Holl4444/HangInThere/README.md

 ## Key Skills Employed

-- Interatively planning before coding.
+- Iteratively planning before coding.
 - Prop Drilling and controlling state.
 - Understanding file structure.
 - It was fascinating to learn a little more about accessibility (aria-labels, aria-live, and "sr-only" sections).
 I'll have to look more into this, as well as learning about contrasting colours.